zkrising/Tachi/database-seeds/README.md

 They are intended to be used with MongoDB, but since these are just a JSON export, you can really do anything you want with them.

+## Contribution Info

+All work should be merged into `develop`.
+That branch is synced with the staging deploys of Tachi.

+Changes will then be merged and cherry picked into `production` whenever is best.
+Production will be reset as a branch every once in a while, and lose its history.
+This is fine.
+Don't worry about it.

 ## What Databases Are Here?

 Nothing private, nothing pertaining to an instance of Tachi.
 These are backbone files, such as songs, charts, and folders.

-You can read more about what all these documents mean in [tachi-common](https://github.com/TeamNewGuys/tachi-common).
+You can read more about what all these documents mean in [tachi-common](https://github.com/TNG-dev/tachi-common).

 - `songs-{game}`